sassoftware/viya4-monitoring-kubernetes/v4m-container/README.md

 docker run v4m monitoring/bin/deploy_monitoring_cluster.sh
 ```

-### Updating kubeconfig and user_dir Directories used by Docker Container
+### Updating kubeconfig and user_dir Directories Used by Docker Container

-If you change the files in the `./v4m-container/kubeconfig` or `./v4m-container/user_dir` directories, you will need to do one of the following in order for the change to reflect in your Docker container:
+If you change the files in the `./v4m-container/kubeconfig` or `./v4m-container/user_dir` directories, you must perform one of the following options in order for the change to reflect in your Docker container:

 * Run the `docker build` command to rebuild the Docker container (see [**Building the Docker Image**](#building-the-docker-image))
-* Add the `--mount` parameters to your `docker run` commands (see [**Mounting Files and Directories to your Docker Container**](#mounting-files-and-directories-to-your-docker-container))
+* Add the `--mount` parameters to your `docker run` commands (see [**Mounting Files and Directories to Your Docker Container**](#mounting-files-and-directories-to-your-docker-container))

-### Mounting Files and Directories to your Docker Container
+### Mounting Files and Directories to Your Docker Container

 If you do not move your files to the provided `./v4m-container/kubeconfig` and `./v4m-container/user_dir` directories, add the following parameters to your `docker run` commands to include these files and directories: